 Step 6: Download New Updates Frequently

 We are all works in progress.
-Just when you think you’ve got it figured and feel confident with the overall image, life will change in an instant and photobomb the entire picture.
+Just when you think you’ve got it figured out and feel confident with the overall image, life will change in an instant and photobomb the entire picture.
 The final step is to live the best life you can today.
-Let your image be what it is and don’t waste any energy on how it woulda been or could be.
+Let your image be what it is and don’t waste any energy on how it woulda been or coulda been.